Frequently Asked Questions:

 • As noted above, Ben Taub’s initial proposal was to renovate and expand its facilities on its 11-acre site.
 After at least four years of study, Harris Health had concluded that renovation was a feasible and prudent option at the time of the bond issue.

-If the NPC is too old, the 4 and 5 story complex could be removed and a large new building constructed on its 5.5 acre site, which also includes an inefficient surface parking lot.
+If the NPC building is indeed in poor condition (which has not been proven), the 4 and 5 story complex could be removed and a large new building constructed on its 5.5 acre site, which also includes an inefficient surface parking lot.
 The site is directly across from Ben Taub’s emergency room.

 The current Ben Taub building opened in 1990.
 Since then, renovations have included a $70 million bond-funded project to modernize and add more operating rooms, as well as extensive renovation of the old Ben Taub Tower to house speciality clinics, completed in November 2019, and a $48.5 million renovation of the Ben Taub Emergency Department, completed in September 2023.